welteki/docs.actuated.dev/docs/install-agent.md

     Install [crane](https://github.com/google/go-containerregistry/releases):

     ```bash
+    (
     curl -sLS https://get.arkade.dev | sudo sh
     arkade get crane
     sudo mv $HOME/.arkade/bin/crane /usr/local/bin/
+    )
     ```

     Download the latest agent and install the binary to `/usr/local/bin/`:

     ```bash
+    (
-    rm -rf agent
+    rm -rf agent || :
     mkdir -p agent

     crane export ghcr.io/openfaasltd/actuated-agent:latest | tar -xvf - -C ./agent
     sudo mv ./agent/agent* /usr/local/bin/
+    )
     ```

     Run the setup.sh script which will install all the required dependencies like containerd, CNI and Firecracker.

     ```bash
+    (
     cd agent
     sudo ./install.sh
+    mkdir -p ~/.actuated
+    )
     ```

     Create a file to store your license.
 If you don't have it handy, check your email for your receipt.
+If someone else in your organisation purchased the subscription, they should be able to forward it to you.

+    Run the following, then paste in your license, hit enter once, then Control + D.

     ```bash
-    mkdir -p ~/.actuated

-    # Paste the contents, hit enter, then Control + D
-    # Or edit the file with nano/vim
     cat > $HOME/.actuated/LICENSE
     ```

 2. Generate your enrollment file

+    You'll need to create a DNS A or CNAME record for each server you add to actuated, this could be something like `server1.example.com` for instance.

-    You can generate an enrollment file at `$HOME/.actuated/agent.yaml` by running:
+    Run the following to create an enrollment file at `$HOME/.actuated/agent.yaml`:

     ```bash
     agent enroll --url https://server1.example.com